milad-codes/milad-codes/README.md

 # Hi there 👋,

-I am an enthusiastic full-stack developer.
+I am an enthusiastic full-stack developer based in Munich, Germany.
 I am passionate about writing full-stack applications using TDD, contributing to open-source projects and leading projects using scrum methodology.
 Being a self-driven, career-minded individual, I strive to grow every day.

 - 🚀 &nbsp;I'm passionate about learning new web technologies
 - 🧠 &nbsp;I'm learning **DevOps** and **Microservices**